*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 If you’re coming from Bocagrande, you can take the T103 Bocagrande-Portal to the Muelle del Bodeguita station, then you can take the T101-Centro-Portal or T100E Centro-Portal to the Centro Station.
 All the X routes also stop at both the Bodeguita and Centro stations.

-As you ride, once you go past the big curve where there is a small Exito, press one of the red buttons to ask for the next stop.
 If you pass by the Kokoriko on the right, you’ve gone too far, so be sure to press the button and get the next stop that is just past the airport.

 How Early Should You Get to Airport in Cartagena?